-If you take money in pounds from your account using any Bank of Scotland or Halifax cash machine in the UK, we won't charge you for the withdrawal.
+If you take cash in pounds from your account using any Bank of Scotland, Lloyds Bank or Halifax cash machine in the UK, we won't charge you for the withdrawal.
 If you use any other cash machine you may be charged by the machine owner.